ZhenbangYou/SysY-Front-End/README.md

 ## Preface
 This documentation aims to be an intelligible and readable tutorial for everyone who wants to get his or her hands dirty with a real compiler.
 Admittedly, this is just a toy compiler with evidently poor performance.
 However, it is due to simplicity and conciseness that this tiny compiler can serve as a material for first step learning.

 Finding either the documentation or code obscure or unintelligible, please contact me or just blame in github.
+I am keep updating this documentation.
 The success of this project relies on the readability to a large extent.

+In addition, this documentation contains brief introduction to the implementation of a back end with some peephole optimizations.
+I am aimed at releasing another documentation that concentrates on optimization after the compiler system design contest held by CCF.
+Anyway, readers can still build a functionally correct compiler (a whole compiler!) with this documentation.

 By the way, do not forget to check the prerequisites below, though there are just little of them.